sanilveeravu/python_wk4/README.md

 Reading Scores | ![reading_scores_by_grade_not_rounded](Resources/reading_scores_by_grade_not_rounded.png)    | ![corrected_reading_scores_by_grade_not_rounded](Resources/corrected_reading_scores_by_grade_not_rounded.png)

-5. The scores by school spending per student
+5. Scores by school spending per student: This also had minimal impact.
+As Thomas High School in the range of $631 to $645, there were small changes to the scores for this group.
+While at a rounded level there was no difference, there were minimal changes to the scores that can be seen with higher precision.

 When     | Scores by School Spending Without Rounding :-------------------------:|:-------------------------: